QuantumCompiler/Electron-Template/README.md

 yarn - Install node js modules needed to build
 yarn start - Runs your program for you to test and interact with
 yarn dist - This command is what you use to build with yarn.
-Type, "yarn dist --help" to get more instruction on how to build for each OS you are seeking.
+yarn dist --help - Get more instruction on how to build for each OS you are seeking.

 This is essentially all you need to know/ do to build right out of the box with this template.